morganthomas/winning-arguments/winning-arguments.md

 5. For any statement **P** and any variable name **x**:
     * (for all **x**, **P**) is true in *M* iff for all *a* in *M*, **P**[**x** -> *a*] is true in *M*.
     * (for some **x**, **P**) is true in *M* iff for some *a* in *M*, **P**[**x** -> *a*] is true in *M*.

+Let's take a breather to deal with a technicality.
+Earlier I wrote:

+"We will consider a context to provide a partial mapping from object terms to objects, saying for some subset of the set of all of context-sensitive object terms (i.e. variables and context-sensitive object literals) what objects they denote.
+In our approach, statements containing free occurrences of variables whose denotations are not defined by a given context, and statements containing context-sensitive object literals whose denotations are not defined by that context, will be uninterpretable in that context."

+Yet, in the definition of "model," I wrote: "the **interpretation** of *M*, defined on all words in the vocabulary."
+How do these statements square with each other?
+In a simple way: terms that aren't defined in the given context are not considered part of the vocabulary.

 ## Fallacies